 The UX Career Track is a 6-month program.
 Most students devote 15-20 hours a week to complete the course.

 The full tuition of the program is $9,540.
 If you pay upfront, you get a 17% discount.
 Remember, if you don’t get a job within 6 months of completion, you’ll receive a full refund.
-Check FAQs for job guarantee terms
+Read the full Job Guarantee eligibility terms and conditions here

 Springboard really works hard to be a curriculum that you can integrate into your life as you’re a full-time employee or doing something else on the side and I really appreciated that.
 I felt like I could do my job—you know, pay my bills—and at the same time be moving toward a longer-term goal—and that was really important to me.